 - Then, dry your feet and apply the baking soda with gentle exfoliating massages.

 - Rub this substance directly on your nails and let it do its thing for 15 more minutes.

 - Rinse your feet with warm water and dry them again.

 - Repeat the treatment every night to improve the appearance of affected nails.

-It is essential to be consistent with the application of this remedy in order to subject the fungi to an acid environment that facilitates their total elimination.
+You must be constant with the treatment for onychomycosis, both in hands and feet, to subject the dermatophytes to an acidic environment that facilitates their total elimination.